 Bread and flour regulations amended to help protect health of babies in England

-The long awaited amendments to the 1998 Bread and Flour Regulations in England were finally introduced on 14 November 2024 1.
+The long awaited amendments to the 1998 Bread and Flour Regulations were finally introduced back in late 2024 and now apply in England, Scotland and Wales.
 As well as including some minor technical amendments the new amending legislation will require millers and flour producers in the UK to fortify non-wholemeal wheat flour with folic acid from the end of 2026.

 The rationale behind the change